 (3) This section shall not apply where the contributor has, in accordance with the regulations or by-laws relating to the Railway Death Benefit and Endowment Fund, nominated some person or persons other than himself to receive from such Fund the benefits attributable to the contributions credited by the contributor to such Fund unless and until such person or persons join with the contributor in the transfer or assignment to the Board of the rights referred to in subsections (1) and (2).

-[Section 83 8 amended by No. 106 of 1965 s.
+[Section 83 8 amended: No. 106 of 1965 s.
 15; No. 49 of 1996 s.
 64.]

 Part VA — The Provident Account

-[Heading inserted by No. 50 of 1961 s.
+[Heading inserted: No. 50 of 1961 s.
 6.]

 Division 1 — General

-[Heading inserted by No. 50 of 1961 s.
+[Heading inserted: No. 50 of 1961 s.
 6.]

 83A.
 The Provident Account